-I am an Assistant Professor of Finance at Kellogg School of Management, Northwestern University and a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
+I am an Associate Professor of Finance at Kellogg School of Management, Northwestern University and a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
 My research focuses on international finance and macroeconomics.

 My main line of inquiry is about the government's role in the provision of currencies and safe assets.
 I use financial valuation-based tools to study the monetary, exchange rate, and real consequences of government borrowing, and to evaluate the government's fiscal capacity and sustainability.